mas-bandwidth/yojimbo/README.md

 ## Author

-The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming.
+The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the industry.

+Glenn is now focusing on his new startup [Network Next](https://networknext.com).

 ## Sponsors